aquasecurity/pipeline-enforcer-action/README.md

 # Aqua Pipeline Security

-This action is used to protect your GitHub workflows by generating an activity profile of your workflow job using Aqua Security's [Tracee](https://github.com/aquasecurity/tracee).
-The profile provides visibility of your workflow jobs activity and allows you to enforce policies from Aqua platform.
-To use this action, you need to have an Aqua account and generate a key and a secret from Aqua platform.
+The Aqua Pipeline Security action protects GitHub workflows by generating an activity profile of the workflow job using Aqua Security's [Tracee](https://github.com/aquasecurity/tracee).
+This action allows gaining both visibility of the workflow jobs activity, and to policies enforcement over the Aqua platform.
+To use this action, it is required to have an Aqua account in addition to a key and a secret generated over the platform.

 Open source version of this action is available [here](https://github.com/aquasecurity/tracee-action).